 International applicants must submit the required application materials listed above.
 Refer to the additional requirements outlined in Admission of International Students in the Graduate Admissions section.

-All Augsburg MFA courses carry four semester credits.
-To earn the MFA, candidates must complete 44 semester credits, write a critical/creative paper, deliver a public lecture/presentation, give a public reading/staging, and complete a book length manuscript of publishable quality (fiction, nonfiction and poetry), a screenplay/calling card script (screenwriting), or a full-length play of producible quality (playwriting).
+To earn the MFA, candidates must complete 46 semester credits, write a critical/creative paper, deliver a public lecture/presentation, give a public reading/staging, and complete a book length manuscript of publishable quality (fiction, nonfiction and poetry), a screenplay/calling card script (screenwriting), or a full-length play of producible quality (playwriting).

-To include a concentration in Teaching or in Translation/Adaptation in the MFA, students must complete 12 courses or 48 credits.
-For the MFA with a concentration in Publishing, students must complete 13 courses or 52 credits.
+To include a concentration in Teaching or in Translation in the MFA, students must complete 10 courses or 50 credits.
+For the MFA with a concentration in Publishing, students must complete 11 courses or 54 credits.

 Augsburg’s low-residency MFA includes in-person and online elements that help us maintain a strong community and create a culture in which our writers thrive.